Applications for 2018 are being accepted now through April 15, 2018

 The Nursing Program adheres to the Policies and Procedures of Andrew College except in instances where specific nursing program policies are required by regulatory and/or accrediting agencies and in cases where nursing standards are higher than those of the college.

-1. Completed application to the Nursing Program submitted by application deadline (TBA)
+1. Completed application to the Nursing Program submitted by application deadline (TBA) including supplemental documents and unofficial transcripts.

 2. Admission to Andrew College